LiuyuLite/learngiton/README.md

 # learngiton
 This readme is used to introduce some knowledge of this program.
-Create a branch is easy.
+Create a branch is easy AND simple.